-One Direction’s Solo Sounds: Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne, and Zayn Malik [Opinion]
+One Direction’s Solo Sounds: Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne, And Zayn Malik [Opinion]

-One Direction’s Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne and former band member Zayn Malik, are all releasing solo albums in 2017.
+One Direction’s Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne and former band member Zayn Malik are all releasing solo albums in 2017.
 The biggest question in music lover’s minds is what is each album going to sound like.

 Niall Horan and Louis Tomlinson have both released singles, defining their first songs as Irish Folk in Niall Horan’s case and EDM for Louis Tomlinson seems obvious, but perhaps there will be more surprises on their albums.